mukul273/Advanced_Java/README.md

 ### BiConsumer Interface
 It takes two arguments and produces result

+### Predicate interface:
+It's a single argument function that returns true or false

 ### Reference Documentation
 For further reference, please consider the following sections: